I live in a place known as “The Wok”

 It’s stood me in good stead spending all those years in extremely hot places.
 It’s given me a weather tolerance bench mark, a sort of climate fortitude, that allows me to work through instead of flailing as soon as it gets too uncomfortable.
 Come the apocalypse I’m sure this will stand me in good stead.

-And that’s not me saying that there are days in Lismore in summer, that are as hot as hell.
+And that’s not me saying that summer, in Lismore, is as hot as hell.

 Photo credit: Bruce Steel, who has lived on some of those places that are indeed hotter than Lismore and has survived to tell the tale/s.
 His response to this post was “AirCon – game set and match”.
 Good one Bruce.